Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Strongly Noetherian Adic Spaces

-We start the section by discussing algebraic properties of the Tate-Huber pair $\left(A^G, A^{+G}\right)$.
-In particular, we show that it is topologically of finite type over $(R, R^+)$.
+We start the section by discussing algebraic properties of the Tate-Huber pair $\left(A^G, A^{+, G}\right)$.
+In particular, we show that it is topologically of finite type over $(R, R^+)$ if $(R, R^+)$ is strongly noetherian.
 The main new input is the ``analytic'' Artin-Tate Lemma~\ref{lemma:adic-Artin-Tate}.
 Then we show that the canonical morphism $X/G \to \Spa(A^G, A^{+, G})$ is an isomorphism.
-In particular, $X/G$ is an adic space, topologically finite type over $S$.
+In particular, $X/G$ is an adic space, topologically of finite type over $S$.

 \begin{lemma} Let $(A, A^+)$ be a complete $(R, R^+)$-Tate-Huber pair with an $(R, R^+)$-action of a finite group $G$.
 Then \begin{enumerate} \item $A$ has a $G$-stable pair of definition $(A_0, \varpi)$ such that $A_0\subset A^+$. \item The subspace topology on $(A_0^G, \varpi)$ coincides with the $\varpi$-adic topology. \item $(A_0^G, \varpi)$ is a complete pair of definition of $A^G$ with the subspace topology.
 In particular, $A^G$ is a Huber ring. \item $(A^G, A^{+, G})$ with the subspace topology is a Tate-Huber pair. \end{enumerate} \end{lemma} \begin{proof} We note that $A$ is Tate since $R$ is.
-We choose a pair of definition $(R_0, \varpi)$ of $R$ and a compatible pair of definition $(A'_0, \varpi)$ of $A$\footnote{We abuse the notation and consider $\varpi$ as an object of $A$ via the natural morphism $R \to A$.}.
+We choose a pseudo-uniformizer $\varpi\in R^+$ and a compatible pair of definition\footnote{We abuse the notation and consider $\varpi$ as an element of $A$ via the natural morphism $R \to A$.} $(A'_0, \varpi)$ of $A$.
 Then \cite[Proposition 1.1]{H0} ensures that a subring $A'\subset A$ is a ring of definition if and only if $A'$ is open and bounded.
-So we can replace $A'_0$ with $A'_0\cap A^+$ and $\varpi$ with a power to assume that $A'_0 \subset A^+$.
+So we can replace $A'_0$ with $A'_0\cap A^+$ and $\varpi$ with a power to achieve that $A'_0 \subset A^+$.

 Now {\it loc.cit.} implies that

 is a pair of definition in $A$ contained in $A^+$, and it is $G$-stable by construction.

 To show that the subspace topology in $A_0^G$ coincides with the $\varpi$-adic topology, it suffices to show that $\varpi^n A_0 \cap A_0^G =\varpi^n A_0^G$.
 This can be easily seen from the fact that $\varpi$ is a unit in $A$ (and so a non zero divisor in $A_0$).